Rich Comunications Services Breathes New Life into Mobile Messaging

 A Base for New Revenue Streams

 While messaging no longer represents an important revenue stream for operators, the messaging app is where smartphone users spend the most time and where they are increasingly sharing files and content and initiating other service such as voice calls and Web searches.
 The messaging app is now an important business tool.
-Many organizations use messaging apps as a key interface for customer service inquiries, deploying automated chatbots and maintaining customer contact.

 The chatbot market in particular represents a significant revenue opportunity as more enterprise customers seek to deliver a more personalized customer experience, deploying chatbots effectively as "gatekeepers," fielding initial customer contact and routing interactions efficiently to the relevant part of the business.
 In December 2016, a TMR report valued the global chatbot market at $113 million in 2015, and predicted it would expand reach $994.5 million by the end of 2024.